West Virginia Law Review

 himself."
 [FN87] Though the policy goal for this type of

-language, it is irrelevant whether the authorities ever
+this purely subjective language, it is irrelevant whether

 defense, it only matters that the liar himself has no